Sunset, Sunrise! How swiftly flew the night!

 It was very exciting and breathtakingly beautiful—and also fun to watch the people.

-Some were there with their phone cameras to experience the the amazing geometric precision in the positioning of the stones.
+Some were there with their phones and cameras to experience the amazing geometric precision in the positioning of the stones.

 Some people were there purely for the spiritual experience.

-Currently, British Summer Time (BST) is five hours ahead of the time in the U.S., which is on Eastern Daylight Time (EDT).
+Currently, British Summer Time (BST) is five hours ahead of the time in the U.S., now on Eastern Daylight Time (EDT).

 The sunrise was continually streamed by English Heritage until 1:00 am EDT (6:00 am BST).